lmiguelgato/react-flask-template/README.md

 To setup the API, make sure to `cd api` and then:

-0. Create a virtual environment.
+0. Create a virtual environment and activate it.
 For example, run: `virtualenv venv && source venv/bin/activate`
 1. Install the requirements: `pip install -r requirements.txt`
 2. Start a local Redis server (if you are on Linux or Mac, execute `./run-redis.sh` to install and launch a private copy)
 3. Start a Celery worker by running: `celery worker -A app.celery --loglevel=info`